mobgen/halo-documentation/docs/cms/changelog/halo_release_notes_240.md

 ---
-title: HALO Release Notes - Changelog for 2.4.0
+title: Changelog for 2.4.0 - Balboa
-keywords: cms, server, changelog, 2.4
-last_updated: Aug 9, 2017
-tags: [changelog]
-sidebar: cms_sidebar
-toc: false
-permalink: halo_release_notes_240.html
-folder: cms
 ---

 ## Changelog